bencmbrook/bpm/README.md

 ## Installation

-[Download the zip.](http://www.builtbybenbrook.com/assets/downloads/bpm.zip) Hold the control key and double-click on the app icon.
+[Download the zip.](http://www.builtbybenbrook.com/assets/downloads/bpm.zip) Simply double click on the app icon to launch the app.
 To use it in the future, drag the app into your Applications folder!

+Compatible with OS X 10.10 Yosemite and later.

 ## Contributing